-MA in Education: Diverse Needs—At-Risk Populations, Special Education, or Teaching English as a Second Language
+MA in Education: Diverse Needs—Trauma and Resilience in Educational Environments, Special Education, or Teaching English as a Second Language

 Practitioners concentrate on special needs of diverse populations, with further focus in one of four areas of emphasis: